digital-ai/release-integration-sdk-workshop/part-3/lab-7-troubleshoot.md

 postgresql 22:50:03.06 INFO  ==> Generating local authentication configuration
 ```

-After googling the error we can find that postgresql is not working on the current storageclass:
+After googling the error we can find that postgresql is not working on the current StorageClass:
 [https://github.com/bitnami/bitnami-docker-postgresql/issues/285#issuecomment-814925197](https://github.com/bitnami/bitnami-docker-postgresql/issues/285#issuecomment-814925197)

 So PVC's storage class is not correct.
 We can again edit same answers file and change it with correct disk storage class: